aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 ![Percentage of Vectors by test type](Graphics/Charts/Test Name Pie Chart.png) Figure 4.4 - Percentage of Vectors by test type N.B. smaller categories removed for clarity

-Aligned with Fowler, Hameseder and Peterson's {\*Fowler:2012bn} experimental control showing that response data size affects response time, LandgateAPITest requests "Small" and "Big" responses.
+Aligned with Fowler, Hameseder, and Peterson's {\*Fowler:2012bn} experimental control showing that response data size affects response time, LandgateAPITest requests "Small" and "Big" responses.
 Small requests are either for a few features in GML or JSON or an image only a few tens of pixels in dimension.
 Big requests ask for 100 vector features or images 500 pixels in dimension.

 The distribution of their response times are shown in a box and whiskers chart.
 These charts show the interquartile range of a distribution.